RetroDECK/ES-DE/USERGUIDE.md

 Whether to use a shader to render scanlines on top of the images.

-**Background audio**

-Background audio to play when the screensaver is active.

 **Use custom images**

 Using this option, it's possible to use custom images instead of random images from the game library.

+**Custom image directory recursive search**

+Whether to search the custom image directory recursively.

-**Custom image dir**
+**Custom image directory**

 The directory for the custom images.

-**Custom image dir recursive**

-Whether to search the custom image directory recursively.

-**Custom image filter**

-The file extensions to consider for the custom images.

 #### Video screensaver settings

 Options specific to the video screensaver.

-**Swap videos after (secs)**
+**Swap videos after (seconds)**

-How long to play videos before changing to the next game.
+For how long to play videos before changing to the next game.
 Allowed range is between 5 and 120 seconds.

+**Show game info overlay**

+This will display an overlay on top of the videos, showing the game name and game system name.

 **Stretch videos to screen resolution**